 Bird Hunting in the English Countryside

 Feel like royalty, or at least like the landed gentry, with a stay at Stapleford Park Country House Hotel & Sporting Estate in Leicestershire, England.
-Its 500 acres of landscaped grounds offer partridge, pheasant and duck hunting during the fall and winters with falconry and archery available year-round.
-Alternative outdoor activities include tennis, golf, horseback riding and of course, croquet.
-Choose from one of 55 individually designed rooms and suites in the Georgian mansion, or rent one of two large cottages on the grounds.
+Its 500 acres of landscaped grounds offer seasonal hunting for various game plus other year-round "country pursuits" like falconry, archery, and clay pigeon shooting.
+Alternative outdoor activities include tennis, golf, horseback riding and, of course, croquet.
+Accommodations range from two private cottages, perfect for families or large groups, to luxurious and impeccably designed suites and rooms.

-If your ideal vacation involves beach time without being a beach bum, try Islas Secas Resort.
-Located on Isla Cavada, one of 16 volcanic islands that sit 25 miles south of Panama, this resort offers inshore, offshore and fly fishing in the cobalt waters of the Pacific.
-Available species include marlin, sailfish, yellowfin tuna, snapper, grouper, mackerel, bonefish and tarpon.
+Located on Isla Cavada, one of 16 volcanic islands that sit 25 miles south of Panama, Islas Secas Resort offers inshore, offshore, and fly-fishing in the cobalt waters of the Pacific.
+Available species include marlin, sailfish, yellowfin tuna, snapper, grouper, mackerel, bonefish, and tarpon.
 Should you catch your fill, turn your attention to scuba diving, whale watching, surfing, or sailing.
 After a day spent on the water, relax with a massage at the spa or enjoy a meal at the resort's open-air terraza, where menu items include fresh chicken and fish dishes.
 Seven casitas (little houses) limit the number of guests to 14, ensuring your vacation will be private as well as scenic.

-Taking “getting away from it all" to the extreme, Klocka Fjällgård in Jämtland County, Sweden.
+Take "getting away from it all" to the extreme at Klocka Fjällgård in Jämtland County, Sweden.
 Nestled among ancient forests, snow-capped peaks, and glacial lakes, this remote getaway consists of a farmhouse and two cottages designed to reflect the serene environment.
-It's the perfect setting for hunting moose and elk hunting, while small game such as hare and birds including ptarmigan and grouse are in season from August through February.
-Fishing aficionados can angle for arctic char, trout and salmon.
-Consider capping the day with a reindeer-sled ride, a snowmobile safari or a quiet evening watching the aurora borealis.
+It's the perfect setting for hunting moose and elk (fall only) as well as small game such as hare, birds, and grouse (August through February).
+Fishing aficionados can angle for arctic char, trout, and salmon.
+Consider capping the day with a reindeer-sled ride, a snowmobile safari, or a quiet evening watching the aurora borealis.
 The restaurant serves a variety of regional cuisine with trout, elk, reindeer, and even brown bear.

-Are you an adrenalin junkie as well as an outdoorsman or woman?
+Are you an adrenaline junkie as well as an outdoorsman or woman?
 If so, Huka Lodge in Taupo, New Zealand, is for you.
-In addition to solo, guided and raft fly fishing for trout on the Tongariro River, the resort offers boat fishing on 616-square-kilometers Lake Taupo.
-Hunt turkeys at any time, but know that shooting for pheasant, duck and quail is seasonal.
-For more New Zealand flavor, try hunting wild boars and goats, or deer species including red, sika, fallow and sambar.
+In addition to fly-fishing for rainbow and brown trout on the Tongariro River, the resort offers boat fishing on 616-square-kilometers Lake Taupo.
+Hunt turkeys any time, but know that shooting for pheasant, duck, and quail is seasonal.
+For more New Zealand flavor, try hunting wild boars and goats, or deer species including red, sika, fallow, and sambar.
 Seeking more excitement?
-Huka Lodge can arrange parasailing, skydiving, whitewater rafting and bungee jumping.
+Huka Lodge can arrange parasailing, skydiving, whitewater rafting, and bungee jumping.
 Or try to spot one of the frequent celebrity guests among the 25 suites and cottages.

-With a wide range of outdoor and animal-related activities, Nemacolin Woodlands Resort in Farmington, Penn., provides a family-friendly experience to introduce youth to hunting.
-The Nemacolin Field Club covers 140 acres and includes bird hunts that run September through April, fly-fishing lessons and trips (catch-and-release only), and The Shooting Academy, which teaches clay shooting and air-rifle usage.
-Located on 2,000 acres, the resort offers accommodations including boutique hotels, private homes and an RV park.
+With a wide range of outdoor and animal-related activities, Nemacolin Woodlands Resort in Farmington, Pennsylvania, provides a family-friendly experience to introduce youth to hunting.
+The Nemacolin Field Club covers 140 wooded acres and includes guided turkey and bird hunts.
+Other adventures include fly-fishing lessons and trips (catch-and-release only), and The Shooting Academy, which teaches clay shooting and air-rifle usage.
+Located on 2,000 acres, the resort offers accommodations including boutique hotels, private homes, and an RV park.